 created kits for airplanes and ships.
 Then Jack changed careers and became the

 head of a plastic-rubber research group of a large rubber company, but he took up tinplate as a hobby.

 Tinplate railroading was a great way for Jack to bond with his son, Jack Jr., and they built

 a huge home layout together.
 One day Jack Jr. asked his dad why there were no streamlined model

 train passenger cars made like the real ones that ran on the prototypical railroads of the era.

-to scale, and well-made.
+and smooth roof variations.
 The AMT passenger cars were available in a variety of body styles,

 and company liveries, the initial four, in 1949-50, being Baggage, Combine, Coach and Observation,